Rice Purity Test

 Scores 77-90: Average Range

 You’re right in the middle where most people fall.
 You’ve probably had some relationships, maybe tried alcohol, and experienced a bit of life.
+It reflects a mix of typical social experiences and common college lifestyle choices.

 Scores 45-76: More Experienced